Mark-Akaza/computer-organization/No_Interrupt_Cycle.md

 The **No Interrupt cycle is inefficient** because the CPU **wastes time checking I/O status instead of executing other tasks**.
 In modern systems, **interrupt-based I/O is preferred** to avoid this problem.

-🚀 This document gives a complete understanding of the No Interrupt cycle and why instructions repeat in a loop.
-Let me know if you need further clarifications! 😊